What types of activities do you do?

 Our waiting lists operate on a first-come, first-served basis with places allocated depending on the children who are leaving and the days requested and available.
 There is a £25 administration fee to join the FRUK waiting list.
 This fee is to secure a place on the waiting list only, which is non refundable.
 To join the waiting list please email email@example.com

-We generally know when children will be moving on to primary school and will be able to begin our main offer of places over the summer holidays.
-Our main intakes are therefore in September, January and April.
-From time to time places do open up mid-term when, for example, children move away, and in these situations we will offer a place to the next suitable child on the waiting list.
+We generally know when children will be moving on to primary school and will be able to begin our main offer of places in June each year.
+Our main intakes are September, January and April.
+From time to time places do open up mid-term when, for example, children move away, and in these situations we will offer a place to the next child on the waiting list.

 Are there a minimum number of sessions that my child needs to attend per week?